-AEA, Flying Arts and USQ encourage all those teachers who might consider exploring CCPs, particularly those relating to aspects of cultural perspectives and histories to do so collaboratively and in consultation with community protocol resources.
+AEA encourages all those teachers who might consider exploring CCPs, particularly those relating to aspects of cultural perspectives and histories to do so collaboratively and in consultation with community protocol resources.
 (Please see the online protocol resources towards the end of this kit).